Book Tickets Online

 The site has significant natural heritage value and is in Natural England’s Higher Level Environmental Stewardship scheme.
 Ponds and a meadow have been created and the land supports declining farmland species such as brown hare, corn bunting, yellowhammer and a variety of owls, including barn owls and wintering short-eared owls.

-A shop, all run by volunteers, sells novel gifts and goods that spark interest and nostalgia.
-Our wonderfully popular museum tells the story of the site, and is the first of three planned for Stow Maries.
-Alongside a bustling flying events program, the site is in talks with regional and national funders with a view to establishing learning and education programs for all manner of topics – including, but nor restricted to Science, Technology, Engineering and Mathematics (STEM), Conservation and Heritage Construction – as well as developing apprenticeships and Museum Outreach programs.
+A shop, all run by volunteers, sells novel gifts and goods that spark interest and nostalgia. .
+Alongside a bustling flying events program, the site works with regional and national funders on its learning and education programs for all manner of topics – including, but nor restricted to Science, Technology, Engineering and Mathematics (STEM), Conservation and Heritage Construction.

 Please see link to all our events www.stowmaries.org.uk/event-bookings/